dashcommunity/proposal-dash-rpms/proposal.md

 ### Overview

-This is a request to fund the ongoing process of building, packaging, and delivery of Dash Core code for the premier family of linux operating systems:
+This is a request to fund the ongoing process of building, packaging, delivery, and maintenance of Dash Core code for the premier family of linux operating
-Red Hat -- Fedora, CentOS and RHEL.
+systems: Red Hat -- Fedora, CentOS and RHEL.
 I have been building packages for this line of operating systems for approximately 8 months now and will continue to do so, proposal accepted or not.
-This is a plea to help fund my efforts as I improve and expand the scope of what I am already doing.
+This is a plea to help fund my efforts as I improve and *expand* the scope of what I am already doing.

 *...more detail...*